IQ High: Sure, just take it out of my wallet.

 - Lampshaded in a Hayate the Combat Butler chapter when Wataru angrily protests the price of travel, and Sakuya tells him it's based on the projected price of crude oil in 2008.
 In-universe, the year is still 2001.

-- Early on in the history of the Legion Of Super-Heroes, 30th-century teenager Chuck Taine pays fifty cents for a bottle of soda pop.
+- Early on in the history of the Legion of Super-Heroes, 30th-century teenager Chuck Taine pays fifty cents for a bottle of soda pop.
 A reader asked about such a high price in the letter column, and the editor explained about Ridiculous Future Inflation.
 (Chuck didn't even get to enjoy his insanely expensive soft drink, as he accidentally swallows a Super Serum, that turns him into Bouncing Boy.)
 Of course, in 2018, you're doing well if you can buy a soda for less then a dollar and fifty cents...

 - The MAD spoof of Star Wars had Han Solo wondering what he was going to buy with the immense reward he'll get for rescuing Princess Leia.
 Leia says for that money he can buy a cup of tea on Earth, as "the inflation isn't as bad there."

-- In a Filipino comic strip, were the protagonists entered in the year 2078, one of them claimed 10 million pesos after selling his necklace that dated during the 1970s.
+- In Vol. 5 of Pugad Baboy, the protagonists time-traveled from 1992 to the year 2078.
+Bab claims 10 million pesos after selling his necklace, which dates to 1970.
 So when he tried to buy shoes, the shoes cost 8 million pesos.

 - Doc Brown gives Marty $50 to buy a Pepsi with in the year 2015.
 Similarly, Marty is asked by a charity collector to contribute $100 for the town hall clock, presumably out of pocket change.
-Contrast this with the '80s version of the scene, in which Marty gave a solicitor a quarter — a pittance of pocket change even then, and definitely less than a Pepsi would cost in a restaurant.
+Contrast this with the 1985 version of the scene, in which Marty gave a solicitor a quarter — a pittance of pocket change even then, and definitely less than a Pepsi would have cost in a restaurant.

 - Subverted by old Biff's taxi ride; a cross-town ride from Hill Valley Square to Hilldale is $174.50 — expensive relative to the time of the movie's release, but ridiculously cheap compared to the Pepsi and the clock tower donation.